Miguel-Lopez-06/Group-6---Project/README.md

 This is Group 6's Group Project.
-Our members consists of:
+Our members consist of:

 Lu, Angel Michael - 2020100329  - AzareLu